zsustc/SLAM-TKA/README.md

 ## simulation

-This **simulatio** folder consists of the code and dataset for simulating SLAM-TKA.
+The **simulatio** folder consists of the code and dataset for simulating SLAM-TKA.

 ## in-vivo

-This **in-vivo** folder consists of the code and dataset for validating SLAM-TKA.
+The **in-vivo** folder consists of the code and dataset for validating SLAM-TKA.